 Electric Utility Rate: Enter your local electric rate.
 If you do not know the rate, you can find it on your bill or call the local utility provider.

-Discount Rate: The rate ABOVE inflation (not the nominal discount rate that INCLUDES inflation).
+The discount rate is the rate ABOVE inflation (not the nominal discount rate that INCLUDES inflation).

 the effects of inflation.